 I love the look on our faces as we try the wine.

-I guess neither of us are fans.
+I guess neither of us is a fan.

 I don’t always post glamorous photos of myself